Echoes in the Kerr/CFT correspondence: Acknowledgment

 \section{Acknowledgment}

-We would like to thank Steve Carlip, Alejandra Castro, Geoffrey Compère, Lin-Qing Chen, Wan Zhen Chua, Malcolm Perry, and Andy Strominger for invaluable discussions.
+We would like to thank Steve Carlip, Alejandra Castro, Geoffrey Compère, Lin-Qing Chen, Wan Zhen Chua, Malcolm Perry, Andy Strominger and Stefano Liberati for invaluable discussions.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.